Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 # Syncfusion Blazor Views

-Generates Bootstrap styled search or details views for both Blazor Server and WebAssembly based on the type of their associated data object using Syncfusion Blazor components.
+Generates Bootstrap-styled search or details views for both Blazor Server and WebAssembly based on the type of their associated data object using Syncfusion Blazor components.

-For list objects it generates a search view with a paged data grid, and a collapsible criteria side panel, which can have flexible search criteria with operators, if there is a corresponding criteria data object defined.
+For list objects, it generates a search view with a paged data grid, and a collapsible criteria side panel, which can have flexible search criteria with operators, if there is a corresponding criteria data object defined.

-For regular non-list objects it generates a details view with controls and panels for child objects arranged according to the display configuration of those objects, as well as the standard *Save*/*Delete* actions as per the data object's operations.
+For regular non-list objects, it generates a details view with controls and panels for child objects arranged according to the display configuration of those objects, as well as the standard *Save*/*Delete* actions as per the data object's operations.

 The generated views extend base classes from the `Xomega.Syncfusion.Blazor` package, and are bound to their corresponding *View Models* that are generated using [View Models Generator](../common/view-models).

 You can add your customizations to a partial class for the generated view, where you can override any methods from the base class to customize the view actions or certain appearance aspects of the view components.

-If you cannot make your customizations programmatically in the partial class, and need to change the generated razor file, then you can mark the layout on such a view as custom in the model, and the view won't be updated when rerunning the generator to preserve your custom changes.
+If you cannot make your customizations programmatically in the partial class and need to change the generated razor file, then you can mark the layout on such a view as custom in the model, and the view won't be updated when rerunning the generator to preserve your custom changes.

 ## Generator inputs

-The generator uses view definitions in the Xomega model in order to generate the corresponding Blazor views.
+The generator uses view definitions in the Xomega model to generate the corresponding Blazor views.
 The view definitions consist of a view model with its associated data object that is also defined in the model, as well as any of its child objects.

 ### Views